Which academic adjectives and phrases are best?

 “Air pollution may be one of the most widespread causes of lung cancer.”

-Well done on completing our short course on adjectives.
+Well done on completing our short reader on adjectives.
 You may now wish to check your knowledge and understanding by accessing and completing our professionally made beginner, intermediate and advanced worksheets on this topic.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.